My first 20 years were spent in Africa, the next 20 in Europe, and the last 10 have been in California.

-He is fascinated by the opposition between the simple beauty of day-to-day existence and the ominous underbelly of society: whether it be apartheid’s shadow over the painfully beautiful South Africa he grew up in, or the Trumpian pall cast over the extraordinary American melting-pot.
+My work focuses on the tension between the simple beauty of day-to-day existence and the ominous underbelly of society: whether it be apartheid’s shadow over the South Africa I grew up in, or the political pall cast over my current Californian home.

-Born in Johannesburg, Ralph Lazar studied law & economics at the University of Cape Town and the London School of Economics.
+I was born in Johannesburg and studied law & economics at the University of Cape Town and the London School of Economics.

-After graduation he joined the Global Strategy team at Goldman Sachs in London.
-He later joined CSFB’s proprietary bond-trading team.
-With a focus on monetary and exchange rate policy, he visited 36 countries in these roles.
+After graduation I joined the Global Equity Strategy team at Goldman Sachs in London.
+I later joined Credit Suisse’s proprietary bond-trading team.
+With a focus on monetary and exchange rate policy, I visited 36 countries in these roles.

-After 6 years in financial markets, along with his artist wife-to-be Lisa Swerling, he moved to Ile au Cerf in the Seychelles (population of 52) where they started their illustration licensing business Last Lemon.
+After 6 years in financial markets, along with Lisa, we moved to Ile au Cerf in the Seychelles (population of 52) where we started our illustration licensing business Last Lemon.
 Through Last Lemon we have sold more than a million books in over 20 languages, and even have a New York Times Bestseller under our belt.

-He now lives just above San Francisco in Marin County (California) with Lisa and his children.
-He has also lived in Nice, Buenos Aires, Paris, Moscow and Oxford.
+We’re currently based in Marin, just above San Francisco.
+I’m lucky enough to have also lived in Nice, Buenos Aires, Paris, Moscow and Oxford.